 Research and teaching assistantships are available on a competitive basis.
 The number of positions depends upon the current level of funding.
 Additionally, there are a limited number of fellowships, scholarships, and traineeships.

 More Hall has structural, concrete, bituminous materials, soil mechanics, computer, water-quality, solid-wastes, and air-quality laboratories as well as an air-monitoring station and equipment for fieldwork in the construction, water, air, and solid-waste programs.
-Facilities for experimental studies in hydraulics and environmental fluid mechanics are located in the Harris Hydraulics Laboratory.
+Facilities for experimental studies in hydrology and hydrodynamics are located in the Harris Hydraulics Laboratory.